Vice-Chancellor and President

 A student is strongly encouraged to resolve matters as soon as possible and directly with the person/s concerned.

 Students are encouraged to review relevant policies and procedures and may seek information, advice and support as appropriate from the Student Ombudsman and/or from relevant school/faculty/division/institute and services and departments such as HiQ and Library Services, Equity and Student Counselling and the QUT Student Guild.
-For higher degree research students this can include the Research Student Centre or the Faculty research support office.
+For higher degree research students this can include the Graduate Research Centre or the Faculty research support office.

 After seeking information and advice in relation to a matter of concern, a student may: